linode/apl-docs/docs/apps/velero.md

 Velero will now be installed and the backup schedules will be created.
 Check the cloud storage endpoint to see if the backups have been created.

 Optionally install the Velero [cli](https://velero.io/docs/v1.9/velero-install/).

-## Azure

-Velero in Otomi uses the Velero plugin for Microsoft Azure.
-To setup Velero in Azure, follow the instructions [here](https://github.com/vmware-tanzu/velero-plugin-for-microsoft-azure).
-Note that Otomi only supports the use of Service Principals.

-## AWS

-Velero in Otomi uses the Velero plugin for AWS.
-To setup Velero in AWS, follow the instructions [here](https://github.com/vmware-tanzu/velero-plugin-for-aws).